top of page

 Why Experience Matters in Denver

-Highly experienced oculoplastic surgeons adhere strictly to established medical and surgical criteria because they understand how closely these standards are scrutinized—and why they exist in the first place.
+Highly experienced oculoplastic surgeons adhere strictly to established medical and surgical criteria.
+They understand how closely these standards are scrutinized—and why they exist in the first place.
 With years of training, peer review, and real-world outcomes behind them, seasoned specialists know that accuracy, documentation, and integrity matter far more than trying to “make a case fit.”

-In contrast, less experienced—or sometimes long-out-of-date—providers may be tempted to stretch indications or submit marginal cases, believing that subjective wording or minor adjustments will pass unnoticed.
+In contrast, less experienced—or sometimes long-out-of-date—providers may be tempted to stretch indications or submit marginal cases.
+They believe that subjective wording or minor adjustments will pass unnoticed.
 True experts know better.
 They recognize that cutting corners undermines credibility, exposes patients and practices to risk, and ultimately fails under proper review.

 Experience brings confidence: confidence to say no when criteria aren’t met, confidence to stand by objective measurements, and confidence that ethical, evidence-based decisions are the only sustainable way to practice at the highest level.